NOC-OI/zarr-cesium/docs/docs/data.md

 # Data Preparation for Zarr-Cesium

-Zarr-Cesium works best when datasets are prepared with **web visualization constraints** in mind:
+Although Zarr-Cesium can work with any Zarr dataset, it works best when datasets are prepared with **web visualization constraints** in mind:

 - Projection
 - Chunking